cespinal117/Eco-Vision/README.md

 # Eco-Vision
-A collaborative project by: Gael Arriaga, Carlos Espinal, Kyle Grosman, and Lisa Nguyen__ https://youtu.be/Nl-8nB30MbI
+A collaborative project by: Gael Arriaga, Carlos Espinal, Kyle Grosman, and Lisa Nguyen <br />
+https://youtu.be/Nl-8nB30MbI

 ## What is it?